ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 Enabling GitHub actions
 -----------------------
-By default, ``Actions`` are enabled in new repositories and can be accessed using the associated :ref:`GitHub Repository Sections`.
+By default, ``Actions`` are enabled in new repositories and can be accessed using the associated :ref:`GitHub repository sections`.

 If ``Actions`` are not enabled, you can enable them by changing ``Actions Permissions`` in ``Settings -> Actions -> General``.